hjr3/hjr3.github.io/_posts/2016-05-23-connecting-webservice-database-rust.md

 published: true
 ---

-**Note: This blog post does will not work with rustc 1.19.0 or later due to a [regression](https://github.com/rust-lang/rust/issues/42460) in rust 1.19.0.
+**Note: This blog post does not work with rustc 1.19.0 or later due to a [regression](https://github.com/rust-lang/rust/issues/42460) in rust 1.19.0.
 Use the following to set rust 1.18.0 up:**

 ```
 $ cd /path/to/project